 Ten Research Centres

-Bringing together over two hundred researchers, Sciences Po’s research centres generate new approaches and new knowledge in law, economics, history, political science and sociology.
+Bringing together over two hundred researchers, Sciences Po’s research centres generate new approaches and new research in law, economics, history, political science and sociology.

 Six units are associated with France’s National Centre for Scientific Research (CNRS) as “joint research units” (UMR in French) and four units are recognized by the Ministry of Education and Higher Education as “host teams” (EA in French).